-Dude Creek CHA is co-managed by the Alaska Department of Fish and Game (ADF&G) in accordance with Alaska Statute 16.20.520-530, and the Alaska Department of Natural Resources (DNR) per AS 38.05.
-The purpose of the Dude Creek Critical Habitat Area Management Plan is to provide consistent, long-range guidance to ADF&G in managing the CHA.
-ADF&G has undertaken this comprehensive planning process in order to establish guidelines, policies, and regulations for management of fish and wildlife, habitat, and current and future activities that affect them in the CHA.
+Dude Creek CHA is managed by the Alaska Department of Fish and Game (ADF&G) in accordance with Alaska Statute 16.20.520-530.
+The purpose of the Dude Creek Critical Habitat Area Plan is to provide consistent, long-range guidance to ADF&G Division of Habitat biologists in authorizing activities within the CHA.

-This plan presents management goals for the CHA and its resources, and identifies policies to be used in determining whether proposed activities are compatible with the protection of fish and wildlife, their habitats, and public use of the CHAs.
+This draft plan presents goals for the CHA, and identifies policies to be used in providing guidance for whether proposed activities are compatible with the protection of fish and wildlife, their habitats, and public use of the CHAs.
 The goals and policies of this plan are adopted as regulation.

-This plan affects state lands and waters.
+This draft plan affects state lands and waters.
 There are no private or federal lands within the boundary of the CHA.
 Furthermore, the plan does not address hunting or fishing regulations, which are the authority of the Alaska Boards of Fisheries and Game.

 The Planning Process

-This plan is the result of a public planning process led by ADF&G. It was developed by a collaborative planning team representing state, federal, and local entities; a) the State of Alaska Departments of Fish and Game and Natural Resources; b) the National Park Service; c) the community and City of Gustavus; and d) The Nature Conservancy.
+This plan is the result of a public planning process led by ADF&G. It was developed by a planning team representing state, federal, and local entities; a) the State of Alaska Departments of Fish and Game and Natural Resources; b) the National Park Service; c) the community and City of Gustavus; and d) The Nature Conservancy.

 ADF&G initiated the effort by holding public scoping meetings in Gustavus, Hoonah, and Juneau to explain the planning process and solicit citizens’ issues, interests, and concerns for the Dude Creek CHA.
 The planning team used public input from these meetings to formulate a list of issues to be addressed in the plan.
 Concurrently, we began collecting and synthesizing information on fish and wildlife populations and their habitats, other natural resources, land ownership, and existing land uses in the vicinity of the Dude Creek CHA.
 This information, presented in both map and narrative form, comprises the plan’s Resource Inventory (Appendices A and F).

-Management goals and policies for the Dude Creek CHA were developed by the planning team to address the identified issues.
-All policies were developed with consideration for their ability to meet the formulated management goals.
-In addition, other applicable laws and the Public Trust Doctrine were considered.
+CHA goals and permitting policies for the Dude Creek CHA were developed by the planning team to address the identified issues.
+All policies were developed with consideration for their ability to meet the formulated goals.

-The public review draft was distributed to solicit comments and suggestions to strengthen the plan and make it useful to the department and the public.
+The public review draft was distributed to solicit comments.
 The revised public review draft of the plan (dated May 06, 2011) was also forwarded to the Board of Game to fulfill the requirements of AS 16.20.610(c) (Please see Appendix F).
-The Commissioner of the Alaska Department of Fish and Game adopted the final plan and corresponding regulations for use by the department in managing the CHA.
-At this point, the plan can be implemented by ADF&G,.
+The Commissioner of the Alaska Department of Fish and Game will adopt the final plan and corresponding regulations for use by the Division of Habitat in permitting activities within the CHA.
+At that point, the plan will be implemented by ADF&G, Division of Habitat.

 Implementation of the Plan

-ADF&G will implement this plan in several ways.
-Research programs, public use facilities, and other department projects will be consistent with the goals and policies presented in this plan.
-Similarly, future land use activities within the Critical Habitat Area, including those proposed by private individuals, companies, or federal, local or state agencies, will be approved, conditioned, or denied on the basis of their consistency with the goals and policies provided in the management plan and any applicable state statutes and regulations.
+, Future land use activities within the Critical Habitat Area, including those proposed by private individuals, companies, or federal, local or state agencies, will be approved, conditioned, or denied on the basis of their consistency with the permitting policies provided in the plan.